-P: ENGR 120 with a C or higher or concurrent enrollment, AND declared Electrical Engineering Technology major, or Electrical Engineering major, or Mechanical Engineering major, or Electrical Engineering Principles Certificate Spring.
+P: MATH 104 with a C or higher, ENGR 120 with a C or higher or concurrent enrollment, and declared major in Electrical Engineering Technology or Electrical Engineering or Mechanical Engineering.

 ENGR 198.
 First Year Seminar.
 3 Credits.

 First Year Seminar, topics vary.
 Reserved for New Incoming Freshman Fall Only.